motorina0/codenvy/DOCS.md

 # Codenvy Installation and Operation
 Codenvy makes cloud workspaces for develoment teams.
-Codenvy is a multi-user, multi-tenant, and distributed implementation of Eclipse Che with team management and a DevOps workspace platform.
-This page documents how to install and operate a clustered Codenvy using Docker.
+This page is how to install and use Codenvy running as a set of Docker containers.

 - [Beta](#beta)
 - [Team](#Team)